majn/telegram-purple/README.md

 ##### Initiate secret chats

-To initiate a secret chat from Pidgin, click on a Buddy in the Buddy List and hit ``Start Secret Chat''
+To initiate a secret chat from Pidgin, click on a Buddy in the Buddy List and hit "Start Secret Chat"

 ##### Deleting secret chats